The Cold Chain Must Be Electrified

 But while the uptake of electric vehicles (EVs) is predicted to increase, with major car producers like Nissan and Vauxhall committing to manufacturing plants, the sales of fossil fuel powered goods transport vehicles are reaching record levels.

 To achieve global aspirations for net zero by 2050, this imbalance must be corrected.
+One segment to focus on for correction is refrigerated trucking companies.

 “We’ve seen the need for last mile delivery solutions continue to grow as consumers leverage e-commerce and home delivery of perishable goods, and as healthcare providers work to distribute vaccines,” said Karin De Bondt, president of Thermo King Americas.
 “With rising demand comes rising need for more sustainable options, in both last mile and long-haul logistics.
 In transport, electrification is the best path, and it’s achievable.”

 Perhaps the biggest benefit provided by vehicles that transport perishable or degradable cargo is the “cold chain”, where products – from food to pharmaceuticals – are transported through the entire logistics network at the required temperature, retaining shelf life and maintaining safety and quality.
-In the UK alone, estimates indicate there are around 100,000 refrigerated vehicles on the road, demonstrating the sheer size of the sector and thus the need for an energy transition.
+In the UK alone, estimates indicate there are around 100,000 refrigerated carriers on the road, demonstrating the sheer size of the sector and thus the need for an energy transition.

 Electrification can not only sizeably reduce direct vehicle carbon emissions in line with 2050 net zero targets, but also offers more consistent regulation of temperature, meaning there is less food loss from source to store.
 With experts citing food loss among the significant contributors of greenhouse gas emissions, it’s another important factor in achieving carbon reduction goals.